kvnptl/practice_git/README.md

 - Edge detection

-4. Project title: validating credit card numbers with Git and Version Control
+**4. Project title: validating credit card numbers with Git and Version Control**

 Description: Create a program to validate credit card numbers using Python and use Git and GitHub for version control